How To Take Someone to Court

 Small Claims 'EX' Documents

-HM Courts 'EX' Documents/Forms describe Court procedures and are a worthwhile read: recommended
+HM Courts 'EX' Documents/Forms describe Court procedures and are a very worthwhile read:

 EX301 I'm in a dispute - what can I do?